klauern/capacities-cli/README.md

 - `task deps` - Download dependencies and install development tools
 - `task test` - Run tests

+The Taskfile uses a repo-local Go build cache (`.cache/`) to avoid failures in environments that can't write to the default Go cache directory.

 ### Project Structure

 ```